rdhuht/MinecraftPython/README.md

 # MinecraftPython
-Sample Python scripts and notes for using the Python mcpi library for manipulating and working with Minecraft.
+Sample Python scripts and notes for using the Python mpi library for manipulating and working with Minecraft.
 I use these scripts and the library to explore Python3.

 ## Getting Started